GerezPablo/deploy-test/README.md

 # Egeon Project
-A simple webpage where you can see and download gifs powered by the Giphy API.
+A simple web page where you can see and download gifs powered by the Giphy API.